 OUR PROGRAM RECENTLY PARTNERED WITH AAMC’S VISITING STUDENT LEARNING OPPORTUNITY (VSLO) TO PROCESS APPLICATIONS FROM OUR VISITING INTERNATIONAL STUDENTS.
 Please visit the VSLO website institution page to see if your Medical School is currently part of the network.
 If your institution is not part of the network, we strongly suggest you contact your Dean’s Office to join the network.

 Below are answers to questions frequently asked by students interested in applying to our program.
 If your question is not answered below, email firstname.lastname@example.org with your specific questions.

 We have also developed an FAQ with answers specific to questions regarding the Health Statement form.
 We recommend students print out and bring the Health Statement FAQ to their physician to help with completing the health statement form.

-We do not advise about a student’s application status over the phone or in person.
-If you have any questions or concerns regarding your application, submit them to our email.
-However, please be advised that we do not give status updates on applications.
-The application review process and the placement process can take up to 3-4 months.
+- Please be advised that we do not give status updates on applications.
+The application review process and the placement process can take 4 months.

 Can I submit my application less than six months in advance?

 - Please refer to the chart below: